Monmouth County Courthouse

-The Monmouth County Courthouse is in Freehold, the county seat of Monmouth County, New Jersey.
+The Monmouth County Courthouse is in Freehold, the county seat of Monmouth County, New Jersey, United States.
 It was designed by James W. Mancusa and built in 1954.
 The Battle of Monmouth Monument stands before the courthouse.

 Earlier buildings

 The first Court House of Monmouth County was erected in 1714–1715.
 This was a small wooden building and remained in use until a second courthouse was built in 1719, which was used until 1727 when it was destroyed by fire.
 In 1730-1731 a new court house and jail were erected on the same site.
 This building was used for 75 years and is the one which was made historic by the Battle of Monmouth as it is said that Gen. Washington made his headquarters in that building.
 The building was replaced in 1806-1809 by a new structure at a cost of $28,000.
 The fifth courthouse was built in 1855 and burned in October 1873.